Ori Yogev: Public career

-Chairman of Israel Railways
+Chair of Israel Railways

-In 2010 Yogev became one of the architects of the 'Israel Ways' program for massive development of the Israel Railways' infrastructure.
-The plan was approved by the Netanyahu government, and Yogev was appointed as chairman of its Advisory Committee and chairman of the Railway Board till mid 2013.
+In 2010, Yogev was one of the officials behind the "Israel Ways" program for significant development of Israel Railways' infrastructure.
+The plan was approved by the Netanyahu government, and Yogev was appointed as chair of its Advisory Committee and of the Railway Board until mid-2013.

-During his tenure as chairman, a profound change of personnel structure took place and the chairman of the committee, Gila Edrei, was dismissed.
+During his tenure as chair, there were extensive changes to the organization's personnel structure, and the chair of the committee, Gila Edrei, was dismissed.